tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Message Encoding
 ~~~~~~~~~~~~~~~~

+Clients and servers MUST use the ``Content-Type`` and ``Accept`` header fields as specified in `RFC 9110`_ for message body negotiation.

-The preferred encoding for HTTP message bodies is `CBOR`_.
+The encoding for HTTP message bodies SHOULD be `CBOR`_.
+Clients submitting requests using this encoding MUST include a ``Content-Type: application/cbor`` request header field.
-A request may be submitted using an alternate encoding by declaring this in the ``Content-Type`` header.
+A request MAY be submitted using an alternate encoding by declaring this in the ``Content-Type`` header field.
-A request may indicate its preference for an alternate encoding in the response using the ``Accept`` header.
+A request MAY indicate its preference for an alternate encoding in the response using the ``Accept`` header field.
-These two headers are used in the typical way for an HTTP application.

-The only other encoding support for which is currently recommended is JSON.
+A request which includes no ``Accept`` header field MUST be interpreted in the same way as a request including a ``Accept: application/cbor`` header field.

+Clients and servers SHOULD support ``application/json`` request and response message body encoding.
 For HTTP messages carrying binary share data,
 this is expected to be a particularly poor encoding.
 However,